Last Updated: April 27, 2024

 Education and Career as a Surgeon

 In 1984, Carson was appointed the Director of Pediatric Neurosurgery at Johns Hopkins University.
-He has been a Professor of Neurosurgery, Oncology, Plastic Surgery and Pediatrics at John Hopkins, also operated on approximately 300 children a year.
+He has been a Professor of Neurosurgery, Oncology, Plastic Surgery, and Pediatrics at Johns Hopkins, and he also operated on approximately 300 children a year.
 (Down from his original 500 per year.)
 As a surgeon, he specialized in traumatic brain injuries, brain and spinal cord tumors, epilepsy, and other neurological and congenital disorders.
 Carson was part of the revival of the hemispherectomy, a surgical procedure in which part or all of one hemisphere of the brain is removed to control severe epilepsy in children.
 He refined the procedure and performed it many times.

-Carson is most widely recognized as the man who led the surgery for the first pair of successfully separated conjoined twins in 1987.
+Ben is most widely recognized as the man who led the surgery for the first pair of successfully separated conjoined twins in 1987.
 He led a team of 70 surgeons to separate Patrick and Benjamin Binder, who had been joined at the back of the head.
 The team rehearsed the surgery for weeks, practicing on two dolls secured together by Velcro.
-Sadly, although Carson was able to separate the boys, both twins were left in a vegetative state, with neither twin able to talk or care for himself and became institutionalized wards of the state.
+Sadly, although Carson was able to separate the boys, both twins were left in a vegetative state, with neither twin able to talk or care for himself, and became institutionalized wards of the state.
 According to his uncle in 2015, Patrick Binder had died sometime in the last decade.
 The Binder surgery served as a blueprint for the separation of conjoined twins and was refined in subsequent decades and used successfully in at least one other outcome.
-The surgery launched him into the public spotlight that resulted in multiple publishing deals and a side career as a motivational speaker.
+The surgery launched him into the public spotlight, which resulted in multiple publishing deals and a side career as a motivational speaker.

 Carson's work on pediatric neurosurgery, in particular, has been hailed as groundbreaking, and in 2008, he was awarded the Presidential Medal of Freedom.
 Carson has had his findings and research printed in well over a hundred publications.
-In July 2013, Carson retired from the field of surgery.
+In July 2013, Ben retired from the field of surgery.

 (Photo by Justin Sullivan/Getty Images)